GavinHuttley/tib/_sources/python/files.rst.txt

    pair: open(); files
    pair: open mode; files

-The location of a file (its file path) is specified as a string.
+The location of a file (its file path) is specified as a string (see the screencast on Unix Paths).
 We use the ``open()`` function to open files.
 Whether a file is opened for reading or writing is defined by the *mode* argument.
 For example ``mode="w"`` means write.
 Any pre-existing contents in the file would be lost.
 Opening a file to read does not return the files contents.

 .. sidebar:: File properties

     File objects behave like a standard Python series, you can *iterate* over their lines.
+See the "Reading a text file..." screencast.

 .. note:: File objects have a ``close()`` method, which you should use when finished.